deppen8/documenting-your-code/README.md

 Learners will need a GitHub.com account and should be familiar with some foundational `git` workflow tasks: cloning a repo, making a branch, pushing to a remote repository.

-Participants should also be comfortable with any tool for creating and using virtual environments (`venv`, `conda`, etc.).
+Participants should also be comfortable with a virtual environment tool of their choice (`venv`, `conda`, etc.).

 ## Getting started